Extinction Cycle

 Why it matters

 The Allied States matters because it answers the question of what survival becomes after the shooting slows.
 It is where children grow up, where elections return, where soldiers become protectors instead of only fighters, and where the old argument between fear and freedom resumes.
 It also proves that civilization is fragile.
-The New Gods do not need to destroy every human to threaten the Allied States.
-They only need to break trust, food, succession, and hope.

 Story evolution